downcaster/adprompt/README.md

 BrandAI is a hackathon prototype that automates quality control for AI-generated ads.
 It ingests brand kits, orchestrates Gemini 2.5 Flash specialist agents to critique generated videos, and can trigger Veo regenerations until the output is safe, on-brand, and ready for human approval.

 ## Features
-- **Brand kit ingestion**: Upload logo, palette assets, and campaign briefs; palettes are auto-extracted via `node-vibrant` and stored in Postgres.
+- **Brand kit ingestion**: Upload logo, palette assets, and configure campaign briefs; palettes are auto-extracted via `node-vibrant` and stored in Postgres.
 - **Multi-agent critique engine**: Frame extraction with ffmpeg feeds Gemini 2.5 Flash specialist prompts (BrandFit, VisualQuality, Safety, Clarity).
 Responses are validated and aggregated into structured scorecards.
-- **Regeneration loop (planned)**: Orchestrator will refine Veo prompts using critique feedback, honoring configurable watchdog limits.
+- **Synchronous generation loop**: Veo generations incorporate brand/product assets, then auto-run through the critique engine until scores clear configurable thresholds (watchdog defaults to 5 iterations).
 - **Publishing workflow (planned)**: Approved ads will be posted to Instagram via Graph API, persisting publish metadata.

 ## Tech Stack